Castelvill/SandstormBox/docs/Instructions.md

 **Description**

-    creates new entities and returns a context with their pointers.
+    Create new entities and return a context with their pointers.

 **Parameters**